Dominic Thompson (footballer)

-Dominic Lewis Thompson (born 26 July 2000) is an English professional footballer who plays as a left-back for club Kilmarnock.
+Dominic Lewis Thompson (born 26 July 2000) is an English professional footballer who plays as a left-back for Belgian Pro League club Beveren.

 Thompson is a graduate of the Arsenal academy and began his senior career with Brentford in 2019.
 He appeared sparingly before transferring to Blackpool in 2022.
-After falling out of favour, he transferred to Motherwell and then Kilmarnock in 2025.
+After falling out of favour in 2025, Thompson played 18 months in Scotland for Motherwell and then Kilmarnock.
+He transferred to Belgian club Beveren in 2026.

 Club career

 Arsenal

-After beginning his career as a central midfielder, Thompson signed a two-year schoolboy contract with Arsenal in May 2012.
+After beginning his career as a central midfielder, a six-week trial with Arsenal led to Thompson signing a two-year schoolboy contract with the club in May 2012.
 He was developed as a left-back and progressed through the Hale End Academy to sign a professional contract in June 2018.
 During the 2018–19 season, he was an unused substitute with the EFL Trophy squad on four occasions and was a travelling reserve for the first team's dead rubber Europa League group stage match versus FC Vorskla Poltava in November 2018.
 Thompson failed to win a call into a first team squad before his departure in August 2019.